sarahbobbie/starter-academic/content/post/internal-project/index.md

 url_video: ''
 ---

-R is a programming language that can be used to accomplish a wide variety of tasks.
+R is a programming language that can be used to accomplish a wide variety of tasks (including [creating this website!)](https://wowchemy.com/docs/).
 When managing a research project, R can serve as an excellent tool for nearly every step, from wrangling data to performing statistical analyses to producing effective visualizations.
 In this post, I will walk you through the basic steps of creating such visualizations using ggplot, a plotting package that provides a simple and intuitive way to create plots from your data.

 If you'd like to follow along with my plots, you can download {{< staticref "media/ggplot_tutorial_dataset.csv" "newtab" >}}this made-up dataset{{< /staticref >}}.